truenas/middleware/docs/userguide/index.rst

 The Storage section of the graphical interface allows you to configure the following:

-* Volumes: used to create and manage storage volumes.
+* `Volumes`_: used to create and manage storage volumes.

-* Periodic Snapshot Tasks: used to schedule the automatic creation of ZFS snapshots.
+* `Periodic Snapshot Tasks`_: used to schedule the automatic creation of ZFS snapshots.

-* Replication Tasks: used to schedule the replication of snapshots over an encrypted connection.
+* `Replication Tasks`_: used to schedule the replication of snapshots over an encrypted connection.

-* ZFS Scrubs: used to schedule ZFS scrubs as part of ongoing disk maintenance.
+* `ZFS Scrubs`_: used to schedule ZFS scrubs as part of ongoing disk maintenance.

-* ZFS Snapshots:
+* `ZFS Snapshots`_:

 These configurations are described in more detail in this section.